awslabs/aws-ddk/docs/release/latest/how-to/upgrade-guide.markdown

   - [`SnsSqsToLambdaStage()`](https://constructs.dev/packages/aws-ddk-core/v/1.0.0-beta.1/api/SnsSqsToLambdaStage)

 ## Config
 `Configurator` is the new **optional** construct used to manage config across multiple environments.
 While this can handle a variety of use cases we encourage users to build their own config mechanisms when it `Configurator` is not the best option.
-See [this how-to guide](https://awslabs.github.io/aws-ddk/release/latest/how-to/ddk-configuration.html)for more on using Configurator.
+See [this how-to guide](https://awslabs.github.io/aws-ddk/release/latest/how-to/ddk-configuration.html) for more on using Configurator.

 ## Bootstrapping
 Customers that have already bootstrapped accounts and regions using `ddk bootstrap` can easily use the same roles by following the [**Using Legacy DDK Bootstrap Roles** section of this guide](https://awslabs.github.io/aws-ddk/release/latest/how-to/custom-bootstrap.html).